mstenzler/disrtibuted_chat/Readme.md

  This is a distributed chat system that users RabitMQ to send messages to the nodes.

- - Each node is started by suppliying the user name for the node.
+ - Each node is started by supplying the user name for the node.
 When a node is started is sends a roll call anouncement to cause all the nodes to announce themselves.
 If a node is already using the user name the node will exit with an error message.
  - The first node to start will become the leader.
 If the leader leaves an election is called to pick a new leader.
 The node that has been active the longest is chosen as the new leader.

 ### Commands